GabrielHR0sa/GabrielHR0sa/README.md

 # 🚀 Knowledge

 Studying Internet Systems, I learned several contents about web development.
 Languages ​​like Html, Css, JavaScript, PHP, MySql were my learning base.<br>
 From then on, my interest in the subject only grew, and when I entered college I was able to learn languages ​​such as C++, C#, in addition to reviewing some of which I already knew.
-I have knowledge of the Front-End part and I am currently studying the Back-End part focused on Java and SpringBoot
+I am currently studying the Front End part, focused on Dart and Flutter.

 # 💻 Tech Stack